-In contrast to the huge intranet overhauls in the past, many companies are now taking a more iterative approach towards designing Intranets for themselves.
+In contrast to the vast intranet overhauls in the past, many companies are now taking a more iterative approach towards designing Intranets for themselves.

 Some teams even classify even a small iteration as a "redesign".
-While this is technically true, such iterations are considerable smaller releases than the intranet redesigns of the past.
+While this is technically true, such iterations are considerable smaller releases than the past's intranet redesigns.

 Some teams are also working faster with those iterative approaches.
-Some use Agile or other rapid approaches to development which can lower the time required to create an intranet.
+Some use Agile or other rapid development techniques, which can lower the time required to create an intranet.

 Some of the best practices an organizations can consider while designing their intranets are as below:

 Today's best intranets focus on creating a productive, pleasant experience for the employees, whether they access the Intranet on a huge monitor or a smartphone.
 It's important to know that a single responsive code based does not necessarily mean a single user experience.

 The only way to make a great design is to understand what users do and need.
 Organizations need to conduct user research to learn about their employees.
 It can fill the void between design utility, usability, and user experience.

 3. Content is the king

 Migration alone is not an effective content strategy.
 Organizations should look at content that is outdated, not useful, and retire them.
 Also, the content should be created in such a manner which is easily searchable and contextual.